 Single-Batch of Jam Only

 I’ve read that it’s not wise to double the recipe batch when making jams.
-Unfortunately I found out firsthand when I didn’t heed that warning.
+Unfortunately I found out firsthand when I didn’t heed that warning that double-batches of jam often just don’t turn out right.
 So I stuck with the quantity of berries shown in the recipe.